griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 ### Visualize the Number of Clones

-`scRepertoire` defines clones as the cells with shared/trackable complementarity-determining region 3 (CDR3) sequences.
+`scRepertoire` defines clones as TCRs/BCRs with shared/trackable complementarity-determining region 3 (CDR3) sequences.
 You can define clones using the amino acid sequence (`aa`), nucleotide (`nt`), or the V(D)JC genes (`genes`).
 The latter genes would be a more permissive definition of “clones”, as multiple amino acid or nucleotide sequences can result from the same gene combination.
-You can also use a comination of the V(D)JC and nucleotide sequence (`strict`). scRepertoire also allows for the users to select both or individual chains to examine.
+You can also use a combination of the V(D)JC and nucleotide sequence (`strict`). scRepertoire also allows for the users to select both or individual chains to examine.

 First, we will visualize the number of clones per sample.
-There are many ways to count clones and, as dicussed above, scReportoire gives us several options.
+There are many ways to count clones and, as discussed above, scReportoire gives us several options.
 Here are some sample commands to view the counts, try playing around with changing the `cloneCall` parameter to `gene`, `nt`, `aa`, or `strict`.

 ```R
 # view the total number of unique clones